humansoftware/self-host-saas-k3s/docs/mailu_smtp.md

       password: "your_smtp_password"
 ```

-- Only projects with `smtp.enabled: true` will be included in the Mailu configuration.
+- Only projects with `mailu.enabled: true` will be included in the Mailu configuration.
 - The `domain` under `smtp` should be the SMTP hostname you want to use for that project.
 - The `user` and `password` are the credentials Mailu will use for sending mail from that project.